Ctenophorus caudicinctus: Communication

 Ctenophorus caudicinctus communicates with animals and things around them through motion-based signalling.
 Their motion-based signalling is heavily impacted by their surroundings.
 They can identify things through the sound, seismic, and colours.
 They choose to not move to blend into their surroundings to hide from predators.
 Therefore, their running speed is not as fast as other species in their genera.
 One of the ways ctenophores caudicinctus communicates with other species is being territorial and use of motor patterns to recognize other species.
 There are many other lizard species in their habitat that are in their genera.
 Therefore, the ctenophores caudicinctus' unique behaviour allows them to be able to differentiate their kind from others.

 Ecology

 Habitat

 Ctenophorus caudicinctus is found in places with low vegetation, rocky and arid.
 Ctenophorus caudicinctus is highly territorial.
 They are mostly found in Hameresly ranges in Western Australia, the Pilbara, MacDonnell, James and Musgrave Ranges.

 Diet

 Owing to the ctenophorus caudicinctus being a diurnal and saxicolous lizard species living in rocky areas, the species is insectivorous.
 They consume mostly arthropods, termites and ants.
 Occasionally they will eat some vegetative material.
 Termites can be found in large numbers in one spot.
 Ctenophorus caudicinctus needs to be wary about ant eating lizards.
 They eat the skin of the ants.
-Therefore, the tail is about 170-204% snout-vent length to capture the insects in small, flat, and horizontal spaces.
 Ctenophorus caudicinctus primarily waits for their prey in sheltered rocks and burrows.
 Ctenophorus caudicinctus are ambush predators.
 They catch their predators with strategy, rather than attacking.